-Α. Report due dates: The IPA shall deliver the [organized and bound] electronic draft annual financial audit report to the state auditor by 5:00 p.m. on the date specified in the audit contract [or] and send it electronically [postmarked] by the due date.
+A. Report due dates: The IPA shall deliver the electronic draft annual financial audit report to the state auditor by 5:00 p.m. on the date specified in the audit contract and send it electronically by the due date.
 IPAs and agencies are encouraged to perform interim work as necessary and appropriate to meet the following due dates.
-(1)

-The audit report due dates are as follows:
+(1) The audit report due dates are as follows:

-regional education cooperatives, cooperative educational services and (a) independent housing authorities: September 30;
+(a) regional education cooperatives, cooperative educational services and independent housing authorities: September 30;